Actions and Detail Panel

 - What could be the overall structure of a BCBS 239 project at the bank?

-We start with a general overview and discussion of the principles, including their relationship to other important regulatory developments, such as Basel III and IFRS 9.
+We start with a general overview and discussion of the principles, including their relationship to other important regulatory developments, such as ECB's AnaCredit, Basel III and IFRS 9.
+In the context of the need to accommodate to the ever changing internal and supervisory policies, we present several benchmarks and best practices in areas such as BCBS project set-up, risk data governance, and data architecture.

 We then take a closer look at the principle of Completeness, which requests the bank to aggregate and report all material risk types across any relevant dimension such as business line, legal entity, asset type, industry, region and other groupings.
 We introduce a set of pragmatic KPIs designed to provide a bridge between the risk types and the economic performance of the bank.
-We explain in detail how these KPIs can be calculated at a highly granular level, and illustrate their application in the special case for the retail loan book of the bank.
+We explain how, on the one hand side, these KPIs can be calculated only given the complete and granular risk data as prescribed by BCBS 239, and, on the other hand side, how the resulting framework can substantially improve the bank's capability to take decisions in an unbiased, data-driven way.

 After this, we turn to the principle of Accuracy and Integrity, which refers to the ability of the bank to produce data and reports on a largely automated basis in order to minimise the probability of errors.
 We start with a generic framework for assessment of data accuracy and give specific examples and mini-case-studies on how this framework can be applied in practice.
 We proceed with a description of two pragmatic methods for data quality improvement and apply them to solve common problems that exists in many banks' data-warehouses.

-Extrapolating upon the topic of automation, we introduce the principle of Adaptability, which requests the bank to be ready to generate a broad range of on-demand, ad-hoc risk management reports, including requests during stress/crisis situations as well as to accommodate to the ever changing internal and supervisory policies.
+Extrapolating upon the topic of automation, we introduce the principle of Adaptability, which requests the bank to be ready to generate a broad range of on-demand, ad-hoc risk management reports, including requests during stress/crisis situations.
 On that topic, we introduce several examples for tools and practices that facilitate the reporting adaptability while enhancing Timeliness, Clarity and Usefulness (which are further principles in BCBS 239).
 In particular, we give a high-level introduction of several innovative technologies which, when applied sensibly, might prove extremely useful for the bank with respect to risk reporting and risk data aggregation.

 Finally, we look at the principles in combination.
 We describe a framework for Risk Data Governance and give practical insights on the development and implementation of IT systems and business processes under consideration of business continuity planning, impact analysis capability, risk taxonomies, ownership and data quality controls.